OAlRa/sellpy-web/README.md

 # Sellpy web interview

 Welcome to Sellpy's web interview repo!

+## Javascript/Typescript

+The `main` branch is written is typescript.
+There is a `js` branch with the project witten is javascript!

 ## Prerequisites

 NodeJS - if you don't already have it installed, check out [nvm](https://github.com/nvm-sh/nvm).